hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

 Two simulators are used.
 - The first is stage_ros.
--- It uses a bmp image to build the world, and creates a differential-drive robot with 2D lidar.
+    - It uses a bmp image to build the world.
+I draw my map using this bitmap tool <a href="https://www.pixilart.com/"> <i>pixilart</i> </a> .
+    - It creates a differential-drive robot with 2D lidar.

+- The second is Gazebo with <a href="https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/"> turtlebot </a> .
+    - The map is turtlebot_house.
-- The second is Gazebo with turtlebot.
-The map is turtlebot_house, and the robot is a differential-drive robot with 2D lidar.
+    - The turtlebot robot is a differential-drive robot with 2D lidar.
+It also has RGBD cameras though not used in this project.

 For slam, I am using the standard Gmapping.